HDG-Community/hdg-wiki-two/content/_index.md

 That's a good take!

 >[!SKOOF]
 > Wow lorets, you are so right!
-Also, you are so yellow!
+Also, you are so purple!
 Whereas I am, of course, green!

+Skoof is so green,,,
+>[!QUOTATION]
+> I am a quote

+You are a note!

+>[!WARNING]
+> I am a warning

+You are a warning